microsoft/qsharp/katas/content/grovers_search/index.md

 This is exactly the definition of the search problem, with the input $x$ defined as the set of variables used in the formula and $f(x)$ - as the formula itself.
 - Vertex coloring problem aims to find an assignment of colors to the vertices of a given graph that would satisfy the given constraints.
 In this case, $x$ describes the colors assigned to the vertices, and $f(x)$ is $1$ if the constraints are satisfied or $0$ otherwise.

-You will learn more about appliyng Grover's search to solving specific problems in later katas.
+You will learn more about applying Grover's search to solving specific problems in later katas.
 This kata focuses on Grover's search algorithm itself rather than on applying it to a specific problem, so it uses a very simple function definition as an example.